maociao/llm-semantic-site-search/README.md

 # LLM Semantic Site Search

-This app is an LLM powered chat bot that crawls a website's sitemap and answers semantic search queries about the site.
+This app is an LLM powered search engine that crawls a website's sitemap and performs a semantic search on the site, returning top results with an AI description of the relevancy of the link to your query.

 ### Instructions